dqna64/reactjs-project-tutorial/react-ex1/tutorial.md

     - Create `src/Layout.js` component
     - "Components can be reused as a parent of different sub-components by passing those sub-components as props to the parent component.
 In React, each component has a special `children` prop that can be used to access sub-components which it wraps around.

+### Todo

+- [ ] Nav bar with logo and `Add Place` button which opens modal for adding new place
+- [ ] Dynamic routing for place page??? maybe don't need
+- [ ] Stuff in ###Features
+- [ ] Footer
+- [ ] Star input thing

 ### Features
 Pages
     - Home
     - All: shows all places the user has added to the addressbook
-    - Favorites: Shows places in order of most highly rated
+    - ??Favorites: Shows places in order of most highly rated~~
-    - Frequent: Shows places in order of most frequently visited
+    - ??Frequent: Shows places in order of most frequently visited~~
+    - Could just use filtering and sorting for the above two instead?
-    - Add: Add a new place to the addressbook
+    - ???Add: Add a new place to the addressbook [could jsut be a modal]
+    - ??Place page: A page displaying a place, with edit mode
+    - tbh a modal makes more sense for editing and adding new place
+    - Question: What new pages do we make to demo routing?
+Has to be something that comes after teaching state, lifecycle, event handling etc bc it has to come after routing

 ### Restaurant schema
 Types of the places array data structure in TypeScript format